OXID-eSales/paypal-checkout-documentation/configuration.rst

    |br|
    To do this, go through the PayPal registration process again with your PayPal merchant account details.

+   For more information, see :ref:`configuration:API credentials: Onboarding`.

 Administering existing PayPal or PayPal Plus orders
 ---------------------------------------------------

-If you already use the :productname:`PayPal` or :productname:`PayPal Plus` module, please note the following limitation:
+If you already use the :productname:`PayPal` or :productname:`PayPal Plus` module, note the following limitation:

 To administer existing orders, both modules, :productname:`PayPal Checkout` and :productname:`PayPal` for example, must be active at the same time.